-When I was there, it was just two years after the typhoon, and the pictures of utter desolation.
-Tacloban had been cut off from help, because all emergency measures and infrastructure had likewise been destroyed.
-The strength of the typhoon was unprecedented.
+When I was there, it was just two years after the typhoon and the pictures of utter desolation.
+Tacloban had been cut off from help, because all emergency backups and infrastructure had likewise been destroyed.
+The strength of the typhoon was that unprecedented.

 But when I arrived, the city was bustling again.
 There was almost no trace of the destruction in Tacloban City.
 You have to look closely at where facade repairs may have stopped short, a shop or a house here and there left ruined.

 And there is the Eva Jocelyn shrine, a house-turned-memorial, which dates from the typhoon.
 The household had all been killed when a ship struck the house during the typhoon.
 How’s that for a bizarre way to go?

 I stayed in a hostel in Tacloban, the Yellow Doors.
-It was my first time in a very long time.
+It was my first time staying in a hostel, in a very long time.

-It was constructed after the typhoon through a collaborative effort, using mainly salvaged things from the aftermath of the storm.
-And so nearly everything from the sinks to the light fittings, book ‘shelves’ to coffee table, doors and and windows – all had a kind of flotsam hipster chic to it which I absolutely adored.
+The Yellow Doors was constructed after the typhoon through a collaborative effort, using mainly salvaged things from the aftermath of the storm.
+So nearly everything – from the sinks to the light fittings, book shelves to coffee table, doors and windows – all had a kind of flotsam hipster chic to it which I absolutely adored.

-I grew into adulthood in the time just before the recent social technological advances made budget travelling commonplace and assuring.
+I grew into adulthood just before the social technological advances which made budget travelling commonplace and assuring.

 You see, at that time it was too hard for the traveller to do it herself.
 So in my reality up until recently, the most intrepid accommodation a traveller like me would go for, is usually a B&B or guesthouse.
 And for most Asians – even today – you would travel with others.
 Not solo.

 So even though I had stayed at youth hostels before, I had never done it solo.
 Until Tacloban.

 In the thick of my Blue Period, I had begun travelling again, more independently.
 I was resigned to life seemingly barring me from the conventional life plan.
-Perhaps I needed to learn how to be truly immune to becoming attached.
+And I thought, perhaps I needed to learn how to be truly immune to becoming attached.